juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 ### Step 3: Add Remote Data

-For remote data, as in this example, it is possible to set the attributes `accessUrl`,`username`, and `password` to define details for the data providing connector on how to retrieve the data from connected backend systems or existing APIs.
+For remote data, as in this example, it is possible to set the attributes `accessUrl`, `username`, and `password` to define details for the data providing connector on how to retrieve the data from connected backend systems or existing APIs.
 You do not need to specify whether you added remote or local data.
-The Dataspace Connector automatically classifies an artifact as `remote` as soon as the `accessUrl`property is filled.
+The Dataspace Connector automatically classifies an artifact as `remote` as soon as the `accessUrl` property is filled.

 Currently, the Dataspace Connector can natively establish a connection via http, https, and https with basic authentication.
-To connector to other backends, take a look at how to integrate routing frameworks as explained [here](../deployment/camel.md).
+To connect to other backends, take a look at how to integrate routing frameworks as explained [here](../deployment/camel.md).

 In case an external REST API should be connected and this API usually expects query parameters from